rtoal/plang-glossary/README.md

-# THE PROGRAMMING LANGUGES AND COMPILERS GLOSSARY
+# The Programming Languages Glossary

 ### Abstract Class
 A class that cannot have any instances.